saucelabs/sauce-docs/docs/testrunner-toolkit/configuration/xcuitest.md

 ```

 :::note YAML Required
 While you can use multiple files of different names or locations to specify your configurations, each file must be a `*.yml` and follow the `saucectl` syntax.
-If you are less comfortable with YAML, any of a wide variety of free online YAML/JSON validator tools may be helpful.
+Our IDE Integrations (e.g. [Visual Studio Code](testrunner-toolkit/ide-integrations/vscode)) can help you out by validating the YAML files and provide handy suggestions, so make sure to check them out!
 :::